jalcazo/fallout4_resurrected/README.md

     - 2f1f.removeItem a81af
   - Remember to use Q for activating the V.A.T.S. on combat!
   - Hold TAB in combat to throw grenade/molotov coctails, etc.
-  - Remember R to draw/sheathe weapon.
+  - Remember R to draw/sheathe your gun.
   - [REMEMBER HOW TO HACK TERMINALS!](https://www.thegamer.com/fallout-4-guide-terminal-passwords-hacking/) **It's important to click on { [ ( etc (that highlight several characters) to remove words or reset attempts!** (it says "Dud" removed and removes a possible key).

 # Essential (many mods need these)